 How is Virginia Doing?

-Consistent with trends nationwide, obesity rates in Virginia have been steadily rising for the last decade and more.
-The state's current (2011) 29.2 percent obesity rate is higher than the national average (27.8%).
-Virginia's peer states are also all higher than the national average: Maryland (28.3%), North Carolina (29.1%), and Tennessee (29.2%).
-Colorado, which has led the nation in lowest obesity rates since 2000, again led in 2011 with 20.7 percent.
+Consistent with trends nationwide, obesity rates in Virginia had been steadily rising for the last decade and more.
+But the state's current (2012) 27.4 percent obesity rate is now slightly lower than the national average (27.6%), which itself dropped a bit from the previous year.
+Virginia's rate was also lower than its peer states; at 27.6 percent, Maryland matches the national average, while North Carolina (29.6%) and Tennessee (31.1%) have risen above it.
+Colorado, which has led the nation in lowest obesity rates since 2000, again led in 2012 with 20.5 percent.

-Among Virginia's regions, the Southside region had the highest obesity rate at 38.0 percent in 2011.
-It was followed by the Southwest (35.6%) and West Central (31.8%) regions.
-The Northern region had the lowest rate of obesity at 23.4 percent.
+Within Virginia, obesity rates have dropped in most regions, though the Valley and Eastern regions saw their rates rise.
+The Southside region had the highest obesity rate at 35.9 percent in 2012, though that is a decline since 2011.
+It was followed by the Eastern (35.2%) and Southwest (34.6%) regions.
+The Northern region had the lowest rate of obesity at 20.4 percent.

-The 2007 National Survey of Children's Health found that 31 percent of Virginia's 10-to-17-year-olds were overweight or obese, an increase since 2003 of 1 percent.
-This figure puts Virginia just under the national average of 31.6 percent and ranks the state 23rd highest in the country for percentage of overweight or obese children.
-Virginia's rate was lower than North Carolina (33.5 percent) or Tennessee (36.5 percent), but higher than Maryland (28.8 percent).
-Utah was lowest in the U.S. at 23.1 percent.
-Of the states tracked here, only Maryland and North Carolina showed a decrease in percent of overweight or obese children in 2007.
-[A new survey is now underway (from February 2011-March 2012); look here for an update in 2013.]
+The 2011 National Survey of Children's Health found that just under 30 percent (29.8%) of Virginia's 10-to-17-year-olds were overweight or obese, a decrease since 2007 of 1.2 percentage points.
+This figure puts Virginia below the national average of 31.3 percent and ranks the state 23rd highest in the country for percentage of overweight or obese children.
+Virginia's rate was lower than North Carolina (31.4%), Maryland (31.6%), and Tennessee (34.1%).
+Utah was again lowest in the U.S. at 22.1 percent.
+Of the states tracked here, only Maryland showed an increase in percentage of overweight or obese children in 2011 compared with the previous 2007 results.

 F as in FAT.
-A September 2012 report published by the Trust for America's Health (TFAH) and the Robert Wood Johnson Foundation warns that -- if nothing is done to alter the average American's diet and exercise habits -- the adult obesity rate in the United States would soar from an average 35.7 percent today to nearly 50 percent by 2030; in no state would the rate fall below 44 percent, while over a fifth would see rates above 60 percent.
+An August 2013 report published by the Trust for America's Health (TFAH) and the Robert Wood Johnson Foundation warns that -- if current efforts to alter the average American's diet and exercise habits are not maintained and even strengthened -- the adult obesity rate in the United States would soar to 50-60 percent (or higher) in all but a handful of states by 2030.

 Using data from the National Heart Forum, the TFAH analysis makes detailed projections about the obesity-related incidence of disease.
 For instance, if average BMI is reduced by 5 percent by 2020 in the Commonwealth, over 345,000 cases of obesity-related disease could be avoided, for a potential cost savings of nearly $6.3 billion.